jpl12345/SC1015_data_sci_project_grp5_sc14/README.md

 ## About

 Welcome to SC14 Group 5's repository!
-This repository contains the codebase and dataset of the Mini-Project completed for the module INTRO TO DATA SCI & ART INTELL (SC1015).
+This repository contains the codebase and dataset of the Mini-Project completed in fufilment of the module INTRO TO DATA SCI & ART INTELL (SC1015).

-Please view the Jupyter Notebooks in the following order:
+Please download the [dataset](../main/nasa.csv) nasa.csv and view the notebooks in the following order:
-1.
+1. to add

 ---
 ## Contributors